Does this test have other names?

 What might affect my test results?

-Several drugs can affect your potassium level, including penicillin, glucose, diuretics, and nonsteroidal anti-inflammatory drugs.
+Several medicines can affect your potassium level.
+These include penicillin, glucose, diuretics such as furosemide or hydrochlorothiazide, and nonsteroidal anti-inflammatory medicines.
 Eating a lot of licorice can decrease potassium levels.

 How do I get ready for this test?

 You don't need to prepare for this test.
-Tell your doctor if you are taking any medication, including over-the-counter NSAIDs.
-In fact, be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Tell your healthcare provider if you are taking any medicine, including over-the-counter NSAIDs.
+In fact, be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.